digitalrebar/provision/doc/cli/drpcli_roles_exists.rst

-drpcli autocomplete
+drpcli roles exists
 ===================

-Generate CLI Command Bash AutoCompletion File (may require 'bash-completion' pkg be installed)
+See if a roles exists by id

 Synopsis
 --------

-Generate a bash autocomplete file as *filename*.
-Place the generated file in /etc/bash\_completion.d or /usr/local/etc/bash\_completion.d.
-May require the 'bash-completion' package is installed to work correctly.
+This will detect if a role exists.

 ::

-    drpcli autocomplete [filename] [flags]
+    drpcli roles exists [id] [flags]

 Options
 -------

 ::

-      -h, --help   help for autocomplete
+      -h, --help   help for exists

 Options inherited from parent commands
 --------------------------------------